THE HOME SCHOOLING REVOLUTION

 When several of the best methods of education are combined, learning and catch-up can be phenomenal.
 In New Zealand, for example, a group of slow learners increased their learning rate by 600% using the methods described above.

 The Learning Revolution documents many amazing results around the world.
-Graduates of these schools are well prepared for life in our new society.
+Graduates of these schools are much better prepared for life in modern society.

 1. An excellent article about home schooling is: